alan-turing-institute/AutisticaCitizenScience/project-management/project-roadmap/roadmap.md

 Chapter writing

-## Collect database using platform which is useful for research
+## Collect the database using the platform for research

 Define what data will be used
 Decide where this will be shared